jguida941/XcodeFuckOff/README.md

 Because uninstalling Xcode apparently isn’t enough.

-A PyQt6 macOS utility to manage Xcode Simulator mounts and reclaim disk space.
-Native macOS chrome and a clean, themeable UI.
+A PyQt6 macOS utility to manage Xcode Simulator mounts and reclaim disk space.Native macOS chrome and a clean, themeable UI.
 Built out of pure hatred for Xcode.

 ## Table of Contents